williammadie/memo/programming_languages/php/php.md

 ## Introduction

-PHP has been invented in 1994 by Rasmus Lerdof for building his website.
+PHP (recusive acronym for PHP: Hypertext Preprocessor) has been invented in 1994 by Rasmus Lerdof for building his website.
 In 1997, 2 students reworked the **PHP core** that became PHP 3 and then PHP 4.
 They created the `Zend` society.
 It is now in PHP 8.

 PHP is often used with an Apache or NGINX server but it has its own runtime environment and can be used alone.